Client API

 Creating the NetObjectFactory from System Properties

-At minimum, the following system properties are needed for the NetObjectFactory object to create networking objects whose traffic would be routed through the SOCKS server:
+At minimum, the following system property is needed for the NetObjectFactory object to create networking objects whose traffic would be routed through the SOCKS server:

 Client API example: